davidrhoden/davidrhoden-basic-netlify/timeline/all-night-movers/all-night-movers-circle-bar-dec-19-2002.md

 ---
 title: All-Night Movers played Circle Bar.
 I jumped on a patron who somehow fell asleep.
 date: 2002-12-19T22:00:00.000Z
-summary: Everybody said the guy was some sort of mafioso and I should expect retribution.
 excerpt: Everybody said the guy was some sort of mafioso and I should expect retribution.
 category: rock
 tags: